European shares slightly higher after EU picks France's Lagarde as ECB head

-If approved by the European parliament, Lagarde will succeed Draghi when his term expires at the end of October.

-Government bond yields in much of the euro zone fell to fresh record lows on the news and bank stocks .SX7P, which tend to suffer from a low interest rate environment, fell 0.5%.
+Government bond yields in much of the euro zone fell to fresh record lows on the news and bank stocks, which tend to suffer from a low interest rate environment, fell 0.5%.

 European chipmakers took a hit after a senior U.S. official told the Commerce Department’s enforcement staff this week that China’s Huawei should still be treated as blacklisted.